10 Things You Must Do As You Enter Your Cruise Cabin

 Depending on the cruise line, you may find them inside the room or right outside the door.

-In case they have not arrived, don’t worry, they will probably be delivered to you shortly, and you can focus on the other things that need to be done.
+If they have not arrived, don’t worry.
+They will probably be delivered to you shortly, and you can focus on the other things that need to be done.

 As soon as you enter the cabin, it is also a good time to take pictures or make a nice video.

-They will be perfect to send to family and friends or to post on social media.
+They’ll be great to share with family and friends or post on social media.

 3. Check the bed configuration